prakashn27/personal-blog/_posts/2022-08-07-DynamoDB-Quick-Reference.md

 ## Global Secondary Index:
 * Any column.
-* can be created and deleted anytime.
+* can be created and modified anytime.
 * Pay for storage for that index.